 The date of his enlistment is not recorded anywhere in the surviving official records.
 From the evidence, however, it seems certain that he in fact enlisted "on or about the 24th day of December" in the year of 1777--not 1776--and joined the regiment at Valley Forge about a month later.
 Eagle is not the only veteran who got the dates of his service wrong when applying for a pension decades later.
 It is an understandable error for an old man to make.
 The State of West Virginia might, however, want to invest in an updated marker.

-William Eagle was one of the few who enlisted during the Revolution’s darkest hour (literally two days before Trenton restored people’s faith in the cause).
-Nearing the end of his three-year term, he was “discharged for inability” on September 1, 1779.
+So what happened to William Eagle?
+After nearly two years of service he was “discharged for inability” on September 1, 1779.
 Tradition has it that he had a broken arm.
-Whatever his injury was, it saved him from a repeat of the 8th Virginia’s 1776 march to Charleston.
-This time, the entire Virginia line would be captured after the Siege of Charleston in 1780.
+Whatever his injury was, it saved him capture following the surrender of the Virginia Line after the Siege of Charleston in May of 1780.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.